How to Choose a Precollege Course

 Step 2: Area of Interest

-Choose from our many courses related to a specific major, or choose a class that focuses on a skill you'd like to develop.
+Select a course related to a major you’re curious about, or one that focuses on a skill you’d like to strengthen.

 If you know which industry/skill/topic you'd like to explore, click on our advanced search option.
 Make sure to specify 'Precollege Programs' when using search terms or keywords.